Brain Fog in OCD: Causes, Symptoms, and Treatment Strategies

 Acceptance and Commitment Therapy (ACT)

-ACT increases psychological flexibility.
-Instead of eliminating unwanted thoughts, it helps individuals change their relationship with them, reducing mental struggle and enhancing clarity.
+ACT builds psychological flexibility.
+Instead of eliminating thoughts, it changes one’s relationship with them—reducing mental struggle and freeing up attention.

 Wellness Coaching & Lifestyle Modifications